bryanadamt/learnjs/readme.txt

 FOR
 "warning: LF will be replaced by CRLF in package.json.
 The file will have its original line endings in your working directory"

+I realize that using multiple terminals is beneficial